Diagnosis of PAD

 - Ultrasound, also called Doppler ultrasound, or duplex imaging—In this test, sound waves are used to produce images of the arteries.

 - X-rays—Standard x-rays may be used to detect calcium deposits in the arteries; however, x-rays are rarely performed to detect PAD today.

-Blood tests may be performed to screen for medical conditions, such as diabetes and high cholesterol.
+Blood tests may be performed to screen for other medical conditions, such as diabetes and high cholesterol.